Contra Costa Community College District Student Services Procedure 3027

 15. Engaging in lewd, indecent, or obscene behavior on District- owned or controlled property or at a District-sponsored or supervised function;

-17. Unauthorized use of, or misuse of District property, including, but not limited to, unauthorized possession, duplication or use of District keys and/or unauthorized entry into District property;
+17. Unauthorized use of, or misuse of District property, including, but not limited to, unauthorized possession, duplication or use of District keys and/or unauthorized entry into, unauthorized use of or misuse of District property;

-18. Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the Governing Board or College;
+18. Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the Governing Board, or college policy;

 19. Knowingly assisting another person in the commission of a violation of the Student Code of Conduct;

 20. Misuse of computers and networks which includes but is not limited to utilizing an unauthorized account, password, campus network, interfering with normal computer operations, circumventing data protection schemes or uncovering security loopholes, or violating terms of the software agreements;

 21. Willful disruption of the orderly operation of the campus;

 22. Leading or inciting others to disrupt scheduled and/or normal authorized activities;

 23. Obstruction of the free flow of pedestrian or vehicular traffic on College premises or at college sponsored or supervised events.